jcapiitao/NetScriptGen/docs/intro.rst

    end

-What is NetScripGen good for?
+What is NetScriptGen good for?
 ----------------------------------

-Let's suppose you are working on a fresh network projet and need to prepare thousand of equipments for the access layer.
+Let's suppose you are working on a fresh network project and need to prepare thousand of equipments for the access layer.
 After diving yourself on the design, you write a global script that can suits for every equipments except a few values which are specific for each equipment (hostname, VLAN IDs, VTP, SNMP and so on).